 - A transcript from your university (unofficial is fine)

-- In some cases, a cover letter, short essay, or additional information listed in the job description
+- A cover letter, short essay, or additional information is optional

 Focus on your resume